di-wang/6300GroupProject/GroupProject/Docs/UserManual.md

-# User Manual for TourneyCalc App
+# User Manual for Tourney Manager Application

 **Author:** Adric Cain (acain33)

 **Team:** Di Wang (dwang383), Ed Redmond (eredmond6), Jongho Jung (jjung327)

 ## PreRequisite
+Application is installed on a device.
-The code for Team 75's TourneyCalc application is located at [TourneyCalc] (https://github.gatech.edu/gt-omscs-se-2017spring/6300Spring17Team75/tree/master/GroupProject/TourneyCalc)
+* The code for Team 75's TourneyManager application is located at [TourneyManager] (https://github.gatech.edu/gt-omscs-se-2017spring/6300Spring17Team75/tree/master/GroupProject/TourneyManager)

+## About
+This User Manual will be split into three (3) main sections: [Initial Screen](#initial-screen), [Manager](#manager) and [Player](#player).
+* The Initial Screen will allow the user to select either Manager or Player.
+* The Manager will guide the user to all the Manager features.
+* The Player will guide the user to all the Player features.

+## Initial Screen
+When the Tourney Manager application is launced the user will see a screen with the name "Tourney Manager" and contain two (2) log in buttons.
+One (1) button is for Manager features of the application and one (1) button is for Player features of the application.

+## Manager

+## Player

 ## Open the application on either and emulator or a device
 ### From an emulator